temporalio/documentation/docs/learning-paths/background-checks/how-to-use.md

 Return to the mailbox to see the new email message and follow the instructions inside to verify employment history and allow the Background Check to proceed.

-When all the Searches have completed, the Background Check application sends an email to the Company HR person with the report in it.
+When all Searches have completed, the Background Check application sends an email message to the Company HR person with the report in it.

 **While pretending to be the Company HR person...**